Naitachal/ESOChatLog2Discord/README.md

 ## Overview

-This is a relatively simple process to have all of your chat logs from any source sent to a Discord channel using a web hook
+This is a relatively simple process to send all of your in-game chat logs to a Discord channel using a web hook.

 ## Create a Webhook